Kaltsoon/rate-repository-api/README.md

 GraphQL playground offers a documentation on how to use the API.
 Start the server by running `npm start`, open the GraphQL playground at http://localhost:5000/graphql and click "DOCS".

+## 🐛 Found a bug?

+Submit an issue with the bug description and a way to reproduce the bug.
+If you have already come up with a solution, we will gladly accept a pull request.

 ## ❓ FAQ

-- **How to reset the database?** If you are absolutely sure that you wan't to remove _all_ the existing data, just remove the `database.sqlite` file in the `rate-repository-api` folder and run `npm run build`.
+- **How to reset the database?** If you are absolutely sure that you want to remove _all_ the existing data, just remove the `database.sqlite` file in the `rate-repository-api` directory and run `npm run build`.
 You can run `npm run seed:run` to initialize the new database with seed data.

 - **Is this production ready?** Almost.
 The current version of the API utilizes sqlite database, which is not quite suitable for production.
 Luckily, all database queries are performed with [Objection](https://vincit.github.io/objection.js/) ORM and changing the underlying database driver is just a matter of [configuration](http://knexjs.org/#Installation-client).